 Usually parents make bentos for their children, but many schools are now celebrating a “Bento Day.”
 On “Bento Day” children design and prepare their own bentos to bring to school, inspiring creativity and appreciation for all the hard work it requires.
 6

 White rice is a rich source of carbohydrates, and protein.
-When combined with legumes, nuts or seeds, all essential amino acids are provided.
 Whole grain brown rice, which still has the bran and germ intact, also contains B-vitamins, iron, magnesium, healthy fats and fiber.
 7

 Watch an video about making Onigiri Rice Balls: